 About

-Jessica Speer’s books engage and entertain readers by combining the stories of kids and teens with fun activities and practical insights.
-She has a master’s degree in social sciences and explores topics in ways that connect with kids.
-She is regularly featured in and contributes to media outlets on topics related to kids, teens, parenting, friendship, and social-emotional learning.
+Jessica has a master’s degree in social sciences and regularly contributes to media outlets on topics related to kids, teens, screens, parenting, friendship, mindfulness, and social-emotional learning.
+She lives in the mountains of Colorado with her family.

 “Relationships are where life really happens.
 Through relationships, including our relationship with ourselves,…we connect, we mess up, we grow and we learn to be our best.